a-m-frantz/sudoku-solver/README.md

 The 20 puzzles found in `sample_puzzles/hard20/` are the puzzles that were used to benchmark 16 other sudoku solvers in
 [this article](https://attractivechaos.wordpress.com/2011/06/19/an-incomplete-review-of-sudoku-solver-implementations/).
-The article provides a good overview ways to implement a sudoku solver in a variety of languages.
+The article provides a good overview of ways to implement a sudoku solver in a variety of languages.

 The articles written by [Peter Norivg](http://norvig.com/sudoku.html) and